chillgatez/Reading-Notes/201/Class08/README.md

 Read up to “Flex-Flow Shorthand”

 1. What are some advantages of using flexbox over float?
-    - Flexbox allows you to manipulate displays relationally in more ways than float.
+    - Flexbox allows you to create layouts by align items to a single axis while float just manipulates the display.

 2. How does this topic connect with your long term goals?
-    -
+    - I want to lean more about UX and front end development.